initgrep-com/initgrep.blog/_postCollection/java/jpa/create-programmatic-queries-using-criteria-api.markdown

 &nbsp;

-_If you have come this far, you might also want to learn about --- [how to select values in criteria Queries](/posts/java/jpa/select-values-in-criteria-queries).
+If you have come this far, you might also want to read other related articles about criteria api ---

+- [how to select values in criteria Queries](/posts/java/jpa/select-values-in-criteria-queries).
 This post explains various methods provided in Criteria API to select single or multiple values.
-It also explains  tuple criteria queries._
+It also explains  tuple criteria queries.
+- [write join queries in using JPA Criteria Queries](/posts/java/jpa/write-joins-using-jpa-criteria-queries).
+This post explains the different types of joins and how to implement in Criteria Queries.